Revenue Note for Guidance

 Overview

-There are three separate elements to this property incentive scheme.
-The first relates to owner-occupied residences, the second to retail and other commercial development and the third to rented residential property.
 There is a reporting system in place for both the residential and commercial elements of this incentive and information will, in all cases, be submitted electronically.
-No relief will be available unless certain basic information regarding investors, property locations and the amount of qualifying expenditure/eligible expenditure on each project is first made available to the Revenue Commissioners.
-This is to allow continual review of the Initiative to be undertaken, to see if commercial or residential projects are actually being undertaken, where they are and at what cost to the Exchequer.
+No relief will be available unless certain basic information regarding taxpayers, property locations and the amount of qualifying expenditure/eligible expenditure on each project is first made available to the Revenue Commissioners.
+This is to allow ongoing review of the relief, the cost to the Exchequer, and where relevant to assist in ensuring that the State aid requirements are met.

 Owner-Occupier Residential Relief